kendryte/k230_docs/en/01_software/board/K230_SDK_Instructions.md

 Figure 5-4 Burning complete

-Note: When using`sysimage-sdcard_aes.img.gz` , , `sysimage-sdcard.img.gz`files, `sysimage-sdcard_sm.img.gz`you need to decompress and burn the decompressed files.
+>Note1: When using`sysimage-sdcard_aes.img.gz` , , `sysimage-sdcard.img.gz`files, `sysimage-sdcard_sm.img.gz`you need to decompress and burn the decompressed files.
+>Note 2: When burning the image, other programs are forbidden to read and write sd card, please turn off the computer's auto play function (Settings - auto play).

 ### 5.2 EMMC image flashing reference